 If you haven’t been skiing yet this year, or want to go again, have you considered skiing in the spring?

-This year’s Easter school holidays are quite late with Easter Sunday falling on the 12th April which is just about as late as Easter can be.
-Skiers in the know, will still find great skiing even this late in Spring.
+This year’s Easter school holidays are in the middle this year with Easter Sunday falling on 12th April which mean that for skiers in the know you will still find great skiing even this late in Spring.

 We asked Angus Kinloch the MD of the on-line skiers travel agency skiline.co.uk to put together his recommended ski resorts for spring skiing.